JIWU6498/wujenny.com/_posts/2020-08-13-Set-Up-Python.md

 ---
 layout: post
-title: sSet Up Python in VS code & PyCharm
+title: Set Up Python in VS code & PyCharm
 ---

 I spent a couple of hours in setting up my python environment with VS code yesterday.
 Here is my summary for setting up the python environment both in Pycharm and VS code.